Oluwasegun-AA/rateLimiter/README.md

 ## Test
 - How To:
-    - The rate limiting functioonality is tested by making recurrent request to the endpoints.
+    - The rate limiting functionality is tested by making recurrent request to the endpoints.
 It has been configured such that the API allows a max of `10 requests` per client within a duration of `1 mminute`.
-After 10 successful request Error `429` is retuned.
-Also, the rate limit innformation is returned in the headers.
+After 10 successful requests, Error `429` is retuned.
+Also, the rate limit information is returned in the headers.

 - Local env test
     - clone repo